bartvanerp/SPSsite/content/info/master_bmd.md

 <br>

 ## Contact
+More information about the BM/d lab can be found at the [TU/e website](https://www.tue.nl/en/research/research-groups/signal-processing-systems/biomedical-diagnostics-lab/).
 Do you have any questions regarding the information above?
 Please do not hesitate to contact Dr. Massimo Mischi by sending him a mail at <a href="mailto:A.Alvarado@tue.nl">M.Mischi@tue.nl</a>.

 <br>